how to change the tesla backup sound

 Most countries mandate these systems worldwide to reduce the risks of accidents associated with quiet EVs roaming around.
 While Teslas and EVs are not completely quiet, they emit significantly less sound than traditional cars, which can pose a danger to those with reduced sight or hearing.

-Most markets have introduced laws that require all electric and hybrid cars to be equipped with sound-generating systems to alert pedestrians a car is approaching.
+Most markets around the world have introduced laws that require all electric and hybrid cars to be equipped with sound-generating systems to alert pedestrians a car is approaching.
 The European Union has a guideline of recommendations called AVAS, while the United States introduced the Pedestrian Safety Enhancement Act.